 What are themes?

-We use theme days in our Teddy, Panda and Koala Bear classes (ages 2-6) because they create a deeper level of fun and focus in each lesson.
-The more we can motivate these young students to think about fun theme ideas like “space,” “bugs” or “prince/princesses” the easier it is to help them overcome any swimming related fears they may have.
-Each week we have related inflatables/decorations in the pool and each student receives a prize at the end of lesson.
-Click here to view our weekly themes on our calendar.
+We use weekly themes in our Teddy, Panda and Koala Bear classes (ages 2-6) because they create a deeper level of fun and focus in each lesson.
+The more we can motivate these young students to use their imaginations as they learn swim skills, the easier it is to help them overcome any swimming related fears they may have.
+You can’t be scared if you are having fun!
+Each week we have themed decorations and prizes for students to enjoy!

 Do you offer make up classes?

 Yes!
 We offer each student one make-up a month.
 Please use the website to request your make-up lesson AFTER the absence has taken place.
 You have 30 days from the missed class to schedule your make-up.
 If we cancel a class for reasons beyond our control, we will apply a credit to your account so you don’t have to worry about booking a make-up.

 What is family swim?